Cao Kang

-Cao Kang (曹康 (曹康, Cáo Kāng); born 8 January 1993) is a Chinese professional footballer who plays as a midfielder for China League One club Nantong Zhiyun.
+Cao Kang (曹康 (曹康, Cáo Kāng); born 8 January 1993) is a Chinese professional footballer who plays as a midfielder for China League One club Shaanxi Union.

 Career

 Early career

 Born in Boxing County in Binzhou, Shandong, Cao Kang moved to the city of Changzhou in Jiangsu at a young age, where he started his football journey, being in the Jiangsu provincial youth team squad that participated in the 2011 China League Two.
 In 2013, Cao Kang was included in Jiangsu Province's squad for the 2013 National Games of China at the under-20 level.
 The same year, Cao Kang gained playing experience in an off-season friendly in a 4–0 loss as he faced Russian side CSKA Moscow.
 In 2014, Cao was named in Jiangsu Sainty's first-team squad for the 2014 Chinese Super League season.
 In 2016, after Jiangsu's Chinese FA Cup win in 2015, Cao Kang was included in the club's 2016 AFC Champions League squad.